 - Slice the hard-boiled eggs and add them to salads for added protein.

-- Make egg salad sandwiches by mashing the peeled hard-boiled eggs with mayo, mustard, chopped herbs, and seasoning.
+- Make egg salad sandwiches by mashing the peeled, hard-boiled eggs with mayo, mustard, chopped herbs, and seasoning.

-- Chop up the hard-boiled eggs and use them as a topping for avocado toast or in wraps and burritos.
+- Chop up the hard-boiled eggs and use them as a topping for avocado toast or wraps and burritos.

 - Add sliced hard-boiled eggs to grain bowls or buddha bowls for extra protein and color.